-- c.
-If the observer is uncomfortable or unsure about what they have observed, they may contact one of the Co-Chairs of the AIB and have the opportunity to discuss their observations in confidence before filing an official Observer Report.
+iii.
+If the observer is uncomfortable or unsure about what they have observed, they may contact one of the Co-Chairs of the AIB and have the opportunity to discuss, in confidence, their observations.
 It will then be up to the discretion of the AIB Co-Chair to determine next steps.
-The Co-Chair who receives the observer report in these circumstances should consult with the other Co-Chair and/or the Associate Provost before taking further actions. - d.
-Anyone who has made an Observer Report to an instructor and feels the situation/violation was not adequately addressed may also contact one of the AIB Co-Chairs in confidence.
+The Co-Chair who receives the observer report in these circumstances should consult with the other Co-Chair and/or the Associate Provost before taking further actions. iv.
+Anyone who has made an Observer Report to an instructor and feels the situation/violation was not adequately addressed may also contact one of the AIB Co-Chairs, in confidence..
 The Co-Chair who receives the observer report in these circumstances should consult with the other Co-Chair and determine whether further actions are warranted.
 The Co-Chairs may also involve the Associate Provost in their deliberations.
 The AIB Co-Chairs will investigate as they deem appropriate, and determine if there should be a Chair-Initiated Hearing.